 Location: 85 James St, Fortitude Valley, QLD 4006 Ph: (07) 3062 2346

-What began as a Covid era pop up from the Agnes Restaurants has morphed into a permanent baking arm.
+What began as a Covid era pop up from the Agnes Restaurant has morphed into a permanent baking arm.
 And thank goodness.
 For Agnes Bakery, with its huge wood-fired oven – is without doubt one of the top bakeries in Brisbane.

 With a full array of Sourdoughs – including the fabulous Smoked Potato, Chocolate Tarts and more, this is a place that you really must try if you find yourself in the neighbourhood.